vs3kulic/open-elis/README.md

 # Readme for ELIS v0.1

-ELIS is free, open-sourced tool that aims to help users find the right therapist.
+ELIS is a free, open-sourced tool that aims to help users find the right therapist.

 Version v0.1 is limited to
 - search only